Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 How much does a cleaning service email list cost?

 Traditional brokers charge 4 to 8 cents per contact.
 So 10,000 cleaning companies = $400 to $800.
-Scrap.io runs about $50 for 10,000 — with real-time data, not 6-month-old snapshots.
+Scrap.io runs $35/month on annual billing (or $49 month-to-month) for 10,000 credits — with real-time data, not 6-month-old snapshots.
 DIY research?
 Factor in labor and you're at roughly a dollar per contact.
 Sometimes more.

 How do cleaning companies get leads?